isomerpages/govtech-gobusiness/news-and-updates/news/_posts/2022-02-20-post-new-features-and-improvements.md

 **Improved recommendations** With an enhanced interface, it is now easier to navigate the e-Adviser for Government Assistance.
 Users can also select sub-sectors for more specific and relevant recommendations.

-**Auto-filled forms** With just one simple login via Singpass, application forms can be auto-filled with the user company information obtained from the UEN profile, for a faster and smoother application process.
+**Auto-filled forms** With just one simple login via Singpass, application forms can be auto-filled with the user company information obtained from the Unique Entity Number (UEN) profile, for a faster and smoother application process.

 **Seamless integration with Business Grants Portal (BGP)** Upon getting their e-Adviser results, any recommended BGP grant comes with a direct link to the relevant page on BGP to apply, without requiring users to log in again.
 Users can now cut down on time spent  navigating different websites.